ElinaFF/PICO/splits.md

 {: .no_toc}
 _ _ _ _

+This tab is used to define all the parameters affecting the samples : the matrices, the classes, the pairing, the number of splits, etc.

 This step exists in the pipeline mainly because of the nature of metabolomic data, or more generally biological data : it has few samples, but hundreds or thousands of features per sample.
 This situation is called *fat data*, as opposed to *big data* where there is tens of thousands of samples to learn from and each of them is of a reasonable size.

-To apply machine learning to fat data, the strategy used here is to produce multiple splits.
-It is not a widespread practice in common machine learning applications, some confusion might arise when talking about it to machine learners.
-(It might be confused with cross-validations folds or boostrap aggregating.)
-The splitting process we are implementing here is the production of multiple train-test dataset division completely independent of each other.

-This tab is used to define all the parameters affecting the samples : the matrices, the classes, the pairing, the number of splits, etc.

-For data and metadata, the supported files are excel, odt or csv.
-If the error "Rows must have an equal number of columns" occurs when loading a file, it means that some lines don't have cells for all columns.
+See more below in the [splits section][#explainationOfSplits].

+* toc
+{:toc}

 ## Files

+For data and metadata, the supported files are excel or csv.
+If the error "*Rows must have an equal number of columns*" occurs when loading a file, it means that some lines don't have cells for all columns.

 Normalization for Progenesis
 : Use this to specify if you are using a matrix produced by Progenesis or another matrix with samples as lines and features as columns.
 Also, if it is from Progenesis, it can be either the raw abundance values or the normalized.